-Our non-employee director compensation plan provides for (i) an initial equity grant of 40,000 stock options, which vest ratably over two years, subject to the director's continued service as a director, and (ii) annual equity grants of 20,000 stock options, which vest after one year, subject to the director's continued service as a director.
+Our non-employee director compensation plan provides for (i) an initial equity grant of 150,437 stock options, which vest ratably over two years, subject to the director's continued service as a director, and (ii) annual equity grants of 20,000 stock options, which vest after one year, subject to the director's continued service on our Board.

-In 2022, annual equity grants of 20,000 stock options were issued to each non-employee director of our Board.
+In 2023, annual equity grants of 20,000 stock options were issued to each non-employee director of our Board.